mikofb/mikdoc/README.md

 ### Step 03: Publish assets and config file

-Here we will create a `mikdoc.php` file in your config folder.
+Here you have publish the `mikdoc.php` config file and all the differents assets.

 ```
 php artisan vendor:publish --provider="Mikofb\Mikdoc\MikdocServiceProvider"